-The research below explores the effects of breastfeeding, formula feeding, and early introduction of certain foods, on the prevalence of allergies in babies and young children.
+The research below explores the effects of breastfeeding, formula feeding and the early introduction of certain foods on the prevalence of allergies in babies and young children.

 Lodge, C.J. et al (2015) Breastfeeding and asthma and allergies: a systematic review and meta-analysis.
 Acta Paediatrica, Special Issue: Impact of Breastfeeding on Maternal and Child Health.
 Volume 104, Issue Supplement S467, pages 38-53.